 Step 1 – Pick an easy beginner project on Youtube

-Lots of people think they need a Macrame kit or expensive book full of technique and patterns to get started.
+Lots of people think they need a Macrame kit or an expensive book full of techniques and patterns to get started.
 Although kits and books can be helpful, they’re usually also quite pricy and often come with complicated instructions.
 I recommend using my free guides and youtube tutorials to get started with Macrame.

 Here are 3 projects for beginners by talented Macrame teacher Soulful Notions, including the supplies and cords you need to make it.

 Project: Plant Hanger